humbertoragazzini/the-world-bracelet-championship-ms2/README.md

 ### **First ideas**

-In this section i will show some of the first desing, and the development of this first ideas to a more visual wireframes [Click Me](https://github.com/humbertoragazzini/the-world-bracelet-championship-ms2/blob/master/readme-files/image/firstideas/first-idea.jpg)
+In this section I present some of the first designs and the development of the first ideas to a more visual wireframe.
+[Click Me](https://github.com/humbertoragazzini/the-world-bracelet-championship-ms2/blob/master/readme-files/image/firstideas/first-idea.jpg)

 ### **Wireframes**

-With the draws i try to put all that in a more visual wireframe to have a better idea of the future final desing
+With the drawers I tried to place all in a more visual wireframe to have a better idea of the final future design

 * **Desktop Start Menu with rain of jewels:**[Click Me](https://github.com/humbertoragazzini/the-world-bracelet-championship-ms2/blob/master/readme-files/image/wireframes/wirefram-desktop-start.png)